elmejdki/Academia/README.md

 ## Features

 - A user can sign up and log in using his email and password.
-- A user can share his own posts on the home page or profile page
+- A user can share his posts on the home page or profile page.
-- A user can remove and edit his own posts
+- A user can remove and edit his posts.
-- A user can comment on posts
+- A user can comment on posts.
-- A user can remove his own comments
+- A user can remove his comments.
-- A user can like and dislike a post
+- A user can like and dislike a post.
-- A user can visit his own profile page and other users profile page
+- A user can visit his profile page and other users profile page.
 - A user can see who is following other users, and who is he following also.
-- A user can follow other users, and also he can be followed by them
+- A user can follow other users, and also he can be followed by them.
-- A user can contact other users directly using the messages feature
+- A user can contact other users directly using the messages feature.
-- A user can edit his own information
+- A user can edit his information.